Hurricane Katrina: Impact

 On August 29, 2005, Katrina's storm surge caused 53 breaches to various flood protection structures in and around the greater New Orleans area, submerging 80% of the city.
 A June 2007 report by the American Society of Civil Engineers indicated that two-thirds of the flooding was caused by the multiple failures of the city's floodwalls.
-The storm surge also devastated the coasts of Mississippi and Alabama, making Katrina one of the most destructive hurricanes, the costliest natural disaster in the history of the United States (tied with Hurricane Harvey in 2017), and the deadliest hurricane since the 1928 Okeechobee hurricane.
+The storm surge also devastated the coasts of Mississippi and Alabama, making Katrina one of the most costly natural disasters in the history of the United States and the deadliest hurricane since the 1928 Okeechobee hurricane.
 The total damage from Katrina is estimated at $125 billion (2005 U.S. dollars).
-However, in February 2021, a severe winter storm struck the United States, causing at least $195 billion (2021 USD) in damage in Texas.
-It surpassed both Katrina and Harvey to become the single-costliest natural disaster recorded in the United States.

 The death toll from Katrina is uncertain, with reports differing by hundreds.
-According to the National Hurricane Center, 1,836 fatalities can be attributed to the storm: 1 in Kentucky, 2 each in Alabama, Georgia, and Ohio, 14 in Florida, 238 in Mississippi, and 1,577 in Louisiana.
+According to the National Hurricane Center, 1,836 fatalities can be attributed to the storm: one in Kentucky, two each in Alabama, Georgia, and Ohio, 14 in Florida, 238 in Mississippi, and 1,577 in Louisiana.
 However, 135 people remain categorized as missing in Louisiana, and many of the deaths are indirect, but it is almost impossible to determine the exact cause of some of the fatalities.
 A 2008 report by the Disaster Medicine and Public Health Preparedness journal indicates that 966 deaths can be directly attributed to the storm in Louisiana, including out of state evacuees, and another 20 indirectly (such as firearm-related deaths and gas poisoning).
 Due to uncertain causes of death with 454 evacuees, an upper-bound of 1,440 is noted in the paper.
 A follow-up study by the Louisiana Department of Health & Hospitals determined that the storm was directly responsible for 1,170 fatalities in Louisiana.

 Federal disaster declarations covered 90000 sqmi of the United States, an area almost as large as the United Kingdom.
 The hurricane left an estimated three million people without electricity.
-On September 3, 2005, Homeland Security Secretary Michael Chertoff described the aftermath of Hurricane Katrina as "probably the worst catastrophe or set of catastrophes", in the country's history, referring to the hurricane itself plus the flooding of New Orleans.
+On September 3, 2005, Homeland Security Secretary Michael Chertoff described the aftermath of Hurricane Katrina as "probably the worst catastrophe or set of catastrophes" in the country's history, referring to the hurricane itself plus the flooding of New Orleans.

 Even in 2010, debris remained in some coastal communities.